dashjoin/json-schema-form/projects/dashjoin/json-schema-form/README.md

 * choicesUrlArgs: defines the REST service parameter.
 The convention is to have a single parameter.
 Multiple fields need to be wrapped into a single object
 * jsonata: used to transform the REST result into a string array or an array of objects with name and value fields if it is not already in that form.
   The transformation is expressed using [JSONata](https://jsonata.org/)
+* choicesLoad: determines whether the choices are loaded upon page load (onLoad) or upon focus (onFocus),  which is the default

 ### Autocomplete and Select Display Names and Values